By Seniorlink & Caregiver Homes on Mar 10, 2023 11:55:30 AM

 - Unexplained bruises or other injuries

-- Poor personal hygiene (may indicate that a person is avoiding showering due to difficulties)
+- Poor personal hygiene (which may indicate that a person is avoiding showering due to difficulties)

 - Lack of fresh food in the fridge